duffwang/duffwang.github.io/_posts/2019-02-01-machine-learning-trading.md

 image: /img/3.png
 ---

-In this blog post, I go over some basic technical indicators to use on market data, show how to implement a reinfocement learner to predict future prices, and explain why it's nearly impossible to beat the market.
+In this blog post, I go over some basic technical indicators to use on market data, show how to implement a reinfocement learner in Python to predict future prices, and explain why it's nearly impossible to beat the market.

 ### Dataset